Iceberg REST Gateway (Floecat)¶

 - Validate schema, spec, write order, and properties.
 Normalize namespace/table identifiers.

-- Compute metadata location, connector configuration, and default storage credentials.
+- Compute metadata location, connector configuration, and storage config/credentials.
+Storage

 StagedTableEntrykeyed by account + catalog + namespace + table + stage-id (provided viaIceberg-Transaction-Id/Idempotency-Keyor generated).StagedTableServiceenforces TTL and idempotency. - Return